gravitee-io/gravitee-platform-docs/docs/am/getting-started/tutorial-quick-start/log-in-to-am-management-ui.md

 2. Log in with the administrator credentials.
 You are redirected to the AM Console dashboard for your default security domain.
 3. If you want to change the security domain, open the user menu from the top bar and select the domain from the list.

-## AM Management UI overview
+## AM Management Console overview

-The AM Management UI is where you manage all aspects of your account and configuration.
+The AM Management Console is where you manage all aspects of your account and configuration.
 It consists of two distinct parts, the **security domain settings** and the **organization settings**.

 {% hint style="info" %}
-AM Management UI is accessible by `administrative users` that you can manage in the **organization settings** section.
+AM Management Console is accessible by `administrative users` that you can manage in the **organization settings** section.
 {% endhint %}

 ### Security domain settings